resistance-modelling/slim/docs/source/intro.rst

 ============

 SLIM is an FOSS sea lice lifecycle simulation tool.
-Its intended goal is to simulate sea lice pandemics in salmonid farms.
+Its intended goal is to simulate sea lice infestations in salmonid farms.

-However, it is much more than a simple epidemic simulator.
+However, it is more than a simple epidemic simulator.
 The tool is intended to answer *What if?* questions in terms of treatment strategies.
 For example, *What will be our loss if we apply treatment as soon as the AF aggregation ratio reaches x?*
 *How long does it take before treatment resistance becomes significant? (regardless of what we mean by that)*